linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/06 - Increasing Returns and Monopolistic Competition.md

 In Chapter 2, we looked at data for U.S. snowboard imports and considered the reasons why the United States imports this product from so many different countries.
 Now we look at another sporting good that the United States imports and exports in large quantities to illustrate how a country can both buy a product and sell it to other countries.
 In 2012 the United States imported golf clubs from 25 countries and exported them to 74 countries.
 In Table 6-1, we list the 12 countries that sell the most golf clubs to the United States and the 12 countries to which the United States sells the most golf clubs.
 The table also lists the amounts bought or sold and their average wholesale prices.

-In panel (a), we see that China sells the most clubs to the United States, providing  \$385 million worth of golf clubs at an average price of\$ 27 each.
+In panel (a), we see that China sells the most clubs to the United States, providing \$385 million worth of golf clubs at an average price of \$27 each.
 Next is Mexico, selling \$45 million of clubs at an average wholesale price of \$70 each.
 Vietnam comes next, exporting \$26 million of clubs at an average price of \$51, followed by Japan, Taiwan, and Thailand, each of which sells golf clubs to the United States with an

-1 Basics of Imperfect Competition
+## 1 Basics of Imperfect Competition

-2 Trade Under Monopolistic Competition
+## 2 Trade Under Monopolistic Competition

-3 The North American Free Trade Agreement
+## 3 The North American Free Trade Agreement

-4 Intra-Industry Trade and the Gravity Equation
+## 4 Intra-Industry Trade and the Gravity Equation

-5 Conclusions
+## 5 Conclusions

 # TABLE 6-1